Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

 \subsection{Outline}

 The remainder of this paper is as follows.
 In Section \ref{sec:main} we introduce the computational framework for inverse problems and corresponding forward problems.
 In Section \ref{sec:alg} we introduce the algorithms for computing the accuracy bounds in Section \ref{sec:mainthm}.
-In sections \ref{sec:micro} and \ref{sec:satsr} we describe the forward problems for localization microscopy and super-resolution of multi-spectral satellite data, as well as present numerical results validating our theoretical results.
-Additional information for this paper is provided in the supplementary material.
-The library accompanying the computational framework is available at the following \href{https://github.com/nm19000/AccuracyBounds}{Github repository}.
+In Sections \ref{sec:micro} and \ref{sec:satsr} we describe the forward problems for localization microscopy and super-resolution of multi-spectral satellite data and present numerical results validating our theoretical results.
+In Section \ref{sec:additionalassconv} we provide convergence results.
+Additional information and proofs of main results in this paper are provided in the supplementary material.
+The library accompanying the computational framework is available at the following \href{https://github.com/nm19000/AccuracyBounds}{GitHub repository}.